Name and Definition

 * The chief academic officer of the college shall serve as ex officio with a vote.

-e.
-Committee Duties and Responsibilities: The committee is advisory to the dean on faculty promotions and tenure as well as appointments in the College of Allied Health Sciences.
+Committee Duties and Responsibilities: The committee is advisory to the dean on faculty promotions and tenure as well as appointments in the College of Health Professions.
 The dean may request the committee to review a faculty candidate’s credentials and make recommendations concerning the appointment and rank.
 The committee may also participate in interim reviews as invited by departments.

 The committee will vote on each recommendation for promotion and/or tenure, thereby making a positive or a negative recommendation on each candidate to the dean.
 The summary vote of the committee must be included with all supporting documents, and/or dissenting reports, and forwarded to the dean.
 If the committee renders a negative recommendation, the department chair will be informed in writing of the reason(s) for the recommendation.

-l.
 Nomination for promotion in rank: Faculty nominated for promotion in rank must meet the minimum criteria for a positive recommendation stated in Section 5 of the UTHSC Faculty Handbook.
-The dossier of faculty nominated for promotion in rank in the College of Allied Health Sciences must include the items listed for each rank in Section 6.1 of the UTHSC Faculty Handbook.
-Interpretive comments and examples of appropriate items as evidence of achievements are described in the appointment, promotion and tenure guidelines for CAHS.
+The dossier of faculty nominated for promotion in rank in the College of Health Professions must include the items listed for each rank in Section 6.1 of the UTHSC Faculty Handbook.
+Interpretive comments and examples of appropriate items as evidence of achievements are described in the appointment, promotion and tenure guidelines for COHP.

 Ad Hoc Committees of the Faculty